ihnorton/TileDB/experimental/tiledb/common/dag/doc/glossary.md

 #### Task Graph

 A *task graph* is a data structure consisting of *nodes* and *edges*.
-Each node applies some specified computation by invoking its *enclosed function*.
+Each node applies some specified computation by invoking its *contained function*.
 Edges represent dependencies between nodes.
 A *dataflow* graph (or a *flow* graph) passes data between nodes, with the output data of one node supplying data to the input of another node.
 A *dependency*